Yeshu: Early Jewish commentators (Rishonim)

 These accounts of Celsus and the Toledot Yeshu do not form part of Orthodox Jewish interpretation.
 The only classical Jewish commentator to equate Yeshu with Jesus was the Rishon (early commentator) Abraham Ibn Daud who held the view that the Jesus of Christianity had been derived from the figure of Yeshu the student of ben Perachiah.
 Ibn Daud was nevertheless aware that such an equation contradicted known chronology but argued that the Gospel accounts were in error.

 Other Rishonim, namely Rabbi Jacob ben Meir (Rabbeinu Tam), Nachmanides, and Yechiel of Paris explicitly repudiated the equation of the Yeshu of the Talmud and Jesus.
 Menachem Meiri observed that the epithet Ha-Notzri attached to Yeshu in many instances was a late gloss.

 The Church

 Friar Raymond Martini, in his anti-semitic polemical treatise Pugio Fidei, began the accusation echoed in numerous subsequent anti-semitic pamphlets that the Yeshu passages were derogatory accounts of Jesus.

 In 1554 a papal bull ordered the removal of all references from the Talmud and other Jewish texts deemed offensive and blasphemous to Christians.
 Thus the Yeshu passages were removed from subsequently published editions of the Talmud and Tosefta.
-Nevertheless, several church writers would refer to the passages as evidence of Jesus outside the Gospels.

 Later Jewish commentators (Acharonim)

 Jehiel Heilprin held that Yeshu the student of Yehoshua ben Perachiah was not Jesus.
-Jacob Emden's writings also show an understanding that the Yeshu of the Talmud was not Jesus.